IIIF/api/source/api/auth/0.9/index.md

 If the client identity service, described below, is present in the description, then the client _MUST_ include the authorization code in the URL as a query parameter named `code` when making its request to the service.

-User-interactive clients, such as web browsers, _MUST_ present the results of an HTTP `GET` request on the service's URI in a separate window with a URL bar to help prevent spoofing attacks.
+User-interactive clients, such as web browsers, _MUST_ present the results of an HTTP `GET` request on the service's URI in a separate tab or window with a URL bar to help prevent spoofing attacks.

 With out-of-band knowledge, authorized non-user driven clients _MAY_ use POST to send the pre-authenticated user's information to the service.
 As the information required depends on authorization business logic, the details are not specified by this API.
 In these situations, use of the client identity service is strongly _RECOMMENDED_.

 The response from the service _MUST_ ensure that there is a cookie available for the access token service to retrieve to determine the user information provided by the authentication system.
+The response _SHOULD_ contain javascript that will attempt to close the tab or window, in order to trigger the next step in the workflow.
+For more information about the process, see [Step 3][user-auths] in the workflow.

 ### 2.2.
 Access Token Service